-- 1.3.1 This Code of Practice is intended for use by personnel who are responsible for the water treatment of cooling tower systems, etc. It should be applied to the newly installed and existing systems - 1.3.2 This Code of Practice should be read in conjunction with any additional recommendations provided by suppliers/ manufacturers of the water treatment chemicals/cooling tower equipment and any relevant specification and applicable ordinances and regulations in Hong Kong. - 1.3.3 EMSD reserves the right to interpret the contents of this Code of Practice.
+- 1.3.1 This Code of Practice is intended for use by personnel who are responsible for the water treatment of cooling tower systems, etc. It should be applied to the newly installed and existing systems. - 1.3.2 This Code of Practice should be read in conjunction with any additional recommendations provided by suppliers/ manufacturers of the water treatment chemicals/cooling tower equipment and any relevant specification and applicable ordinances and regulations in Hong Kong. - 1.3.3 EMSD reserves the right to interpret the contents of this Code of Practice. - 1.3.4 In case of conflict between the requirements of this Code of Practice and any other relevant requirements, the following order of priority should apply: - a) All currently in force Legislation and other Subsidiary Legislation. - b) The relevant Codes of Practice and Technical Standards. - c) This Code of Practice.